thermotools/thermopack/docs/vCurrent/source_build.md

 ```

 For documentation on the version available on pypi, refer to the appropriate version number in the sidebar.

+## Installing from wheels
+Pre-built wheels for the latest version of ThermoPack on GitHub are available for download [here]().
+Refer to the linked page for instructions on how to install packages directly from a python wheel.
+Please note that the latest version on GitHub may be less stable, tested, and well documented than the versions distributed on PyPI.

 ## Building from source
 The following sections show how to fetch, compile and install Thermopack and